 People all over Australia asked themselves whether they needed to consider an eye exam and the answer was almost always in the affirmative.
-Everyone’s eyes are not quite the same and this makes it important that they follow the advice provided their eye care providers.
+Everyone’s eyes are not quite the same and this makes it important that they follow the advice provided by their eye care providers.
 If you find yourself for any reason concerned about your sight, you need to see an optometrist as soon as possible.
 With his or her help, you should be given the treatments and diagnosis needed to recover quickly from a problem.

 Unlike going to the dentist, patients generally did not need to see the eye doctor every six months for eye exams.
 Instead, they could readily rely on annual examinations designed to check their eyesight and attempt to spot other conditions.
 Typically, a comprehensive eye exam was performed for people with healthy and clear eyesight every two years while those with poor eyesight were encouraged to come every year.
 Those with medical conditions such as diabetes or other ocular disorders, previous eye trauma, high prescriptions, lazy eyes, or family histories of glaucoma were required to come in even more frequently.